erikallin/cucitrace/rejsekort/Question5/Question5C.md

-QUESTION 5: MADS IS TRAVELING
+QUESTION 5: KARL CREATES A NEW TRAVEL CARD
 =============================